The Gap Club believes that children have the right to be completely secure from both the fear and reality of

 are protected from abuse and harm in all areas of our service delivery.

 2. We are committed to responding promptly and appropriately to all incidents, allegations or concerns of

 abuse that may occur, and to work with statutory agencies in accordance with the procedures that are set

 down in ‘What to do if you’re worried a child is being abused’ (HMG 2015) and the Care Act 2014.

-3. We are committed to promoting awareness of child abuse issues throughout our training and learning
+3. We are committed to promoting the awareness of child abuse and related issues throughout our training and learning

-curriculum and practices, promoting their right to be strong, resilient and listened to.
+curriculum and practices, in their right to be listened to.

-A full copy of our Safeguarding Policy can be found be clicking the following link:
+A full copy of our Safeguarding Policy can be found through the below link: